 Students should be in faculty offices only by appointment or during visiting hours.
 The supplies and equipment in offices, classrooms, and workspaces are not for personal use.
 Non-public areas should only be accessed if students have a work requirement or special permission.
 These include the kitchen, maintenance buildings/offices, mechanical rooms, storage areas, attics/roofs, and fire escapes.
-The couches and chairs in classroom buildings should not be used for sleeping or lounging (e.g., feet on furniture or legs draped over chair arms) during normal business.
+The couches and chairs in classroom buildings should not be used for sleeping or lounging (e.g., feet on furniture or legs draped over chair arms) because they are in a more public venue.
 Students should not move furniture.